guaix-ucm/megaradrp/doc/keywords.rst

- R   AIRMASS   1.1908                    Mean airmass of the observation R   MJD-OBS   72343.34324               Modified JD of the start of the observation S   IMAGETYP  'FLAT'                    Type of the image S   OBSTYPE   'FLATON'                  Type of observation L   READPROC   T                        The frame has been preprocessed after readout R   EXPOSED                             Photometric time?
+ R   AIRMASS   1.1908                    Mean airmass of the observation R   MJD-OBS   72343.34324               Modified JD of the start of the observation S   IMAGETYP  'FLAT'                    Type of the image S   OBSTYPE   'SLITFLAT'                Type of observation L   READPROC   T                        The frame has been preprocessed after readout R   EXPOSED                             Photometric time?
  R   DARKTIME                            TBD
  R   EXPTIME                             TBD
  R   ELAPSED                             Time between resets?
- I   OBSID      567                      Identifier of the observing block S   OBSMODE   'BIAS'                    Identifier of the observing mode
+ I   OBSID      567                      Identifier of the observing block S   OBSMODE   'SLITFLAT                 Identifier of the observing mode
 ==== ========  ========================  ============================================